sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 “Yes…?”
 Affirmed Dream, confused.
 “That’s what a multiverse is…?”

-“A subverse… from the inside it can *seem* like a multiverse of its own.
-But… well, think about it.
+“A subverse… Look, I’ll grant you that this is the first time I’ve actually experienced one, this is something that was only theorised in our universe, but… from the inside it can *seem* like a multiverse of its own.
+But well, think about it.
 Isn’t it weird that any universe any of you go to - because I understand that’s what all you Sanses do - you always run into the same people?
 Never any new kinds of life?
 No outer space?”
 She gestured at the viewport as she finished.

 “What about Outertale?”
 Dream suggested.

 “Is… I’m guessing that’s basically a ‘space’ version of this ‘Underground’ that a few of your lot mentioned?
 ‘Outer’ space?”
 The golden skeleton nodded.
 “It’s different sure, but nobody really goes too far from it, do they?
-That’s what a subverse is, as theorised by the Tempus society.
+That’s what a subverse is.
 It’s a bunch of realities, grouped by some related theme, with no true ‘space’ between ‘worlds’.
 It *feels* like a multiverse, but on a less grand scale.”

 “I imagine our ‘subverse’ must feel quite insulted,” Nightmare mused.